-Future Adoption of New Accounting Pronouncements: Effective for the year ending June 30, 2022, the Agency will adopt the following GASB statements:
+Adoption of New Accounting Pronouncements: Effective for the year ending June 30, 2022, the Agency adopted the following GASB statements:

 Statement No. 87, Leases, which is intended to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources and or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

-Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, which is intended to (1) enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
+Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, which is intended to (1) enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) simplify accounting for interest cost incurred before the end of a construction period.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

 The portion of Statement No. 92, Omnibus 2020, which is intended to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements related to (a) intra-entity transfers of assets, (b) reporting assets accumulated for defined benefit postemployment benefits provided through plans that are not administered through trusts that meet specified criteria, (c) applicability of certain requirements of Statement No. 84 to postemployment benefit arrangements, (d) exception to acquisition value in a government acquisition and (e) nonrecurring fair value measurements.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

-The portion of Statement No. 93, Replacement of Interbank Offered Rates, which is intended to the remove the London Interbank Offered Rate (LIBOR) as an appropriate benchmark interest rate.
+The portion of Statement No. 93, Replacement of Interbank Offered Rates, which is intended to remove the London Interbank Offered Rate (LIBOR) as an appropriate benchmark interest rate.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

-The portion of Statement 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - An Amendment of GASB Statements No. 14 and No. 84, and a Supersession of GASB Statement No. 32, which is intended to enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
+The portion of Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - An Amendment of GASB Statements No. 14 and No. 84, and a Supersession of GASB Statement No. 32, which is intended to enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.